Scattering ashes: 9 popular places to scatter ashes in the UK

 Choosing what to do with your loved one’s ashes after cremation can be a very personal decision.
-Many people scatter the ashes of their loved one as it can be a wonderful way to pay tribute to their life and say goodbye in a unique way.
+Scattering ashes can be a wonderful way to pay tribute to someone's life and say goodbye in a unique way.

 You may wish to scatter the ashes in a memorable location or a place which meant something to the deceased.
 Whilst there is no right or wrong decision, it’s best to discuss the options with other relatives beforehand.

-Here are some of the most popular places to scatter ashes in the UK:
+Here are nine popular places to scatter ashes in the UK:

 - 1. At home